 - Everything is Multiple.
 Those who reduce everything to one thing, and are reductive in thinking, will be doomed to always be in binary wars.

 - In understanding internalized modernism, which includes the notion of influence and missionary work (convincing others to our own truths, even if we name it “god’s truth”), to be a continuation of #1, relying on a single truth– we must seek to look deeper at such foundations that inform the way we form our truths, beliefs, and values — which often rely on creating victory over others, or excluding others.

 - At the same time, Liberatory paths are *Not* about INCLUSION.
 Inclusion into What?
 The systems we have created after the world wars, are largely based on some type of genocide and ecocide.
 Our pyschologies bear this out.
-Multiculturalism, is is most often a failure because it seeks to benefit corporate interests and the interests of greed and privilege as opposed to justice.
+Multiculturalism is most often a failure —because it seeks to benefit corporate interests and the interests of greed and privilege as opposed to justice.
 Being “against” corporations would not be liberatory either.

 - No theory, worldview, structure, belief system, religion, philosophy, or panacea— can have “answers.”